rydmike/rydmike.github.io/blog_theming_guide.md

       theme.colorScheme.secondary;
 ```

 Now you have a color you can use on the icon, that matches that of a default un-themed FAB, using the `ThemeData.colorScheme.secondary` color as its default value, but if there was a FAB theme defined, it gets the background color from it.
-Additionally you can give it a different custom color, for those one-off needs.
+Additionally, you can give it a different custom color, for those one-off needs.

-Obviously as you change your application's `ThemeData`, the FAB and your custom widget with its matching icon color, will now follow whatever style that is.
+Obviously as you change your application's `ThemeData`, the FAB and your custom widget, with its matching icon color, will now follow whatever style that is.
 If you do the change interactively in your app, its default color also lerp animates, since it depends on a theme color.
 Don't hard code color and styles for your custom widgets.
 Don't even default them to colors, styles and properties that are not derived from the application's theme.
 At least not if you want them to change with animation as you modify the theme of your application.

 If your application supports different themes that the user can switch between interactively, including dark mode, then it is important that you use theme and theme mode aware properties in your custom widgets.
-If you do so, all your custom widgets will adjust accordingly when you change the theme, and their change from one theme mode to another, will even animate correctly.
+If you do so, all your custom widgets will adjust accordingly when you change the theme, and their change from one theme mode to another will even animate correctly.

 ## More Colors?

 With Flutter 2.10 and later we have the new Material 3 based `ColorScheme`, that contains more theme colors than before.
 Consider first how you can use these colors in your application and design.
-Also look into if you can compute some additional color shades from the colors in the `ColorScheme`, in case none of them are the right shade.
+Also look into if you can compute some additional color shades from the colors in the `ColorScheme`, in case none of them is the right shade.

-There are many ways to do this with different results, here is a simple way using white and black colors as overlays with an alpha blend:
+There are many ways to do this with different results. here is a simple way, using white and black colors as overlays with an alpha blend:

 ```dart
 // Using alpha blends is a simple way to make a lighter shade of an existing